 Now go out there and give the exam your best shot!

 Jittery?
 Quietly confident?
 Can’t wait to get it over with?
-Share your pre-exam feelings with us in comments below.
+Share your pre-exam feelings and CFA exam day tips with us in comments below.

 Meanwhile, here are some related articles that may be of interest: